tuxracer/grunt-branches/README.md

     foo:
       path: 'ext/foo'
       options:
-        skip: '^skip-' # Skip branches that match this reg exp
+        match: '^release/' # Only run task against branches that match this reg exp

   # ... other configs
 ```